Trelawney Planter (1790 ship): Career

 Captain James M'Donald sailed from Martha Brae on 21 July 1790, bound for London.
 Adverse winds forced him to sail via the Gulf of Mexico.
 On 5 August he sighted a Spanish fleet astern, consisting of several merchantmen and two warships as escort.
-In the evening of 7 August Trelawney Planter passed ahead of the fleet when a frigate, later reported to be Roussillon, of 36 guns, and under the command of Captain Don Fransisco Vidal, came up and ordered M'Donald to come aboard.
+In the evening of 7 August Trelawney Planter passed ahead of the fleet when a frigate, later reported to be Roussillon, of 36 guns, and under the command of Captain Don Francisco Vidal, came up and ordered M'Donald to come aboard.
 When he did so, Captain Vidal berated him for sailing in Spanish waters.
 M'Donald replied that as the passage consisted of Spanish territory on the one side (Florida), and British territory on the other (the Bahamas), he was entitled to sail there.
 Vidal then caused M.Donald to be confined all night between two guns on the quarterdeck.
 Next morning Vidal had M'Donald tied up on the Fo'csle in the burning sun for three and a half hours.
 Vidal sent two officers and seventeen men, including a Black man to act as interpreter, to Trelawney Planter to search her.
 They returned, having found nothing indicating that she might engage in piracy, or smuggling of contraband.
 The Spaniards finally released M'Donald, his men, and Trelawney Planter at about 1pm on 8 August.

 Trelawney Planter arrived at Gravesend on 18 September 1790.
 She first appeared in Lloyd's Register (LR) in the volume for 1791.